-- If your central air filter has been recently cleaned and shows no signs of grime buildup, you can use the hose attachment from your vacuum cleaner or use a handheld vacuum to remove any debris.
+If your central air filter shows no signs of grime buildup, you can use the hose attachment from your vacuum cleaner or use a handheld vacuum to remove any debris.

 	- If the vacuum hose doesn’t remove the buildup, you will need to wash it.

-- Fill a sink with one part water and one part white vinegar, and then allow your HVAC filter to soak in the solution for one hour.
+	- For a deeper cleaning, fill a sink with one part water and one part white vinegar, and then allow your HVAC filter to soak in the solution for one hour.

 	- Rinse it off with fresh water and let it fully dry before returning it to your AC unit.

 	- If the filter is too large to fit in your sink, you can also wash it with a garden hose outside.
-Be sure to lower the water pressure, so you don’t accidentally damage the filter.
+Do not use a pressurized setting on your hose so you don’t accidentally damage the filter.

 	- Air conditioner filters become worn or damaged over time and need to be replaced.

 	- To check for signs of damage, turn your unit off and remove the central AC filter while wearing your rubber gloves.

 	- If your air filter shows signs of damage, like tears, holes or excessive grime, it’s time to replace.

 	- When you replace an AC filter, read the packaging carefully to see how long the manufacturer guarantees its effectiveness.
 Make a note on your calendar to change the filter again according to the manufacturer’s specifications.